rsabum/Option-Pricing/algorithms/README.md

-# Suported Contracts
+# Pricing Algorithms

-In this section we go over the supported contracts as well as their respective dynamic programming formulations.
-Before that let us outline some notation:
+## Dynamic Programming Formulation
+In this project we assume that the theoretica value of an option contract is recursively dependent on the theoretical value of future states.
+Therefore we employ the bellman optimality condition to model their value given undelying price $S_t$ and exercise (Terminal) value function $C(S_t, \dots)$.
+We first define the following:
 - $t$ the current time step.
 - $T$ expiry time step.
 - $S_t$ the contract's underliying price at time $t$
 - $V(S_t)$ is the options theoretical value when its underlying asset is valued at $S_t$.
 - $C(S_t, \dots)$ is the options exercise value given its current price $S_t$ and some additional variables.
 - $K$ the strike price of our option or $K_1, \dots, K_n$ if there are multiple strikes.

-## Dynamic Programming Formulation
-In this project we assume that the theoretica value of an option contract is recursively dependent on the theoretical value of future states.
-Therefore we employ the bellman optimality condition to model their value given undelying price $S_t$ and exercise (Terminal) value function $C(S_t, \dots)$.
-We first split the options into two different exercise types

 ### European Exercise
 European exercise only allows one to exercise the contract at $t = T$ and therefore we only need to recursively consider the terminal states in our option valuation.